scrivera-dugan/site/my-work.md

 title: My Work
 ---
 # My Work
-*A selection of projects where I've shaped how people understand complex technology.*
+*A selection of projects where I've shaped how people understand complex technology.
+Detailed work samples and case studies are available upon request.
+Please contact me at sarahcdugan@gmail.com for access.*

 ---